onion-lang/onion/README.md

 * -encoding <encoding> encoding of source files.
 * -maxErrorReports <error count> the maximum number of comiplation errors reported.

-onionc compiles source files into in-memory classfiles and execute them.
+`onion` compiles source files into in-memory class files and execute them.
 The entry point is:

 1. A main method if there is an explicit class definition and it have the main method.
 2. The main method of the class on the top.